GAltuwaijri/Explore_Weather_Trends/README.md

 ### License
-No-Show-Appointment is Copyright © 2020 Ghaida Altuwaijri.
+Explore_Weather_Trends is Copyright © 2020 Ghaida Altuwaijri.
 The content of this repository is licensed under a Creative Commons Attribution License